natemcmaster - McMaster.NETCore.Plugins 1.2.0

 Overriding the Default Load Context

-Under the hood, DotNetCorePlugins is using a .NET Core API called ApplicationLoadContext.
+Under the hood, DotNetCorePlugins is using a .NET API called ApplicationLoadContext.
 This creates a scope for resolving assemblies.
 By default, PluginLoader will create a new context and fallback to a default context if it cannot find an assembly or if type sharing is enabled.
 The default fallback context is inferred when PluginLoader is instantiated.
 In certain advanced scenarios, you may need to manually change the default context, for instance, plugins which then load more plugins, or when running .NET in a custom native host.

 To override the default assembly load context, set PluginConfig.DefaultContext.
 Example: